 - Community – Community is essential to what we hope to do at Evident Grace.
 We seek to grow that community in several practical ways.
-Our community grows in teaching, which happens in worship, our homes (EG Groups), in our men’s studies (Bushiban), and our women’s studies (kafasoto).
-We also hope that our community grows in the practical gatherings of our folks each week as they meet in homes, workplaces, and in the gathering places of our city.
-You’ll find Evident Grace an incredibly friendly community, and we seek to spend time together and to constantly open our lives to new folks who walk in the door.
-But as much as possible, we desire to grow our community through our two other core values: worship and service.
+Our community grows in teaching, which happens in not only in our public gatherings but in private gatherings through our EG (Small) Groups, and through more intimate gatherings of individuals in homes, workplaces, and other gathering places around town.
+You will find Evident Grace an incredibly friendly community.
+We seek to spend time together and open our lives to all who walk through our doors.
+But we also desire to grow our community through our core values of worship and service.

-- Service – Our service to one another and our service to the community around us reflects our value of community and worship.
-What better way to demonstrate our love of community than by serving those in and outside of our community?
-We hope to serve our area to such an extent that if we ever closed our doors, our neighbors would ask, “What are we going to do now?”
-Doing these things are one of the primary way in which we seek to worship Jesus.
+- Service – Our service to one another and to our community in turn reflects our values of community and worship.
+How better to demonstrate our dedication to community than by serving those in and outside of our church fellowship?
+We hope to serve Spotsylvania county so well that if we ever closed our doors, our neighbors would ask, “What are we going to do now?”
+Serving each other and those around us is also one of the primary ways in which we love and worship Jesus.

 As a member church of the Presbyterian Church in America, the Westminster Confession of Faith together with the Westminster Larger and Shorter Catechisms, which you can find here, contain a summary of the system of doctrine we believe most accurately reflects the teachings of the Bible.